solid/authorization-panel/proposals/acp/acr-policy-propagation.md

  *
  * agent     : The Agent issuing the PATCH request to update the ACR associated with the Resource
  * resource  : The Resource associated with the ACR to be updated
- * removeAcr : The access control statements to remove from  the ACR
+ * removeAcr : The access change statements to remove from  the ACR
- * addAcr    : The access control statements to add to the ACR *
+ * addAcr    : The access change statements to add to the ACR *
  * Return    : 403 or 401 if the Agent does not have permission.
  *             204 if the ACR is updated successfully.